facebookresearch/audiocraft/README.md

 4. You can play with MusicGen by running the jupyter notebook at [`demo.ipynb`](./demo.ipynb) locally (if you have a GPU).
 5. Checkout [@camenduru Colab page](https://github.com/camenduru/MusicGen-colab) which is regularly updated with contributions from @camenduru and the community.
+6. MusicGen is available in 🤗 Transformers from v4.31.0 onwards, see section [🤗 Transformers Usage](#-transformers-usage) below.
-6. MusicGen is also [hosted](https://replicate.com/joehoover/musicgen) on Replicate, where you can interact with the model via web UI or API.
+7. Finally, MusicGen is also [hosted](https://replicate.com/joehoover/musicgen) on Replicate, where you can interact with the model via web UI or API.

 ## API

 We provide a simple API and 4 pre-trained models.
 The pre trained models are: